Society-Hacker/Society-Hacker/README.md

-- 👋 Hi, We are @Society-Hacker
+- 👋 Hi, We are @Society-Hacker at Digital Star Network
-- 👀 We're interested in learning how to develop digital products
+- 👀 We're interested in learning how to vibe code new products
 - 🌱 We're currently learning ...how this all works
 - 💞️ We're looking to collaborate on ...building web3 projects that feel like web2
 - 📫 How to reach me https://www.linkedin.com/in/stephanmorris